 Conflicts are best managed when addressed quickly and competently.

 Compromising is a conflict management style that seeks to give both parties part of what they want.
-When a solution that fully satisfies both sides simply can’t be found, then a compromising strategy may work best.
+When a solution for confrontation simply can’t be found, then a compromising strategy may work best.

-Some identify the compromising conflict management style as a ‘lose-lose’ approach, but if both parties are able to walk away satisfied that at least some of their needs have been met, then the solution was not a fruitless one.
+Some identify this style as a “lose-lose” approach, but if both parties can walk away satisfied that at least some of their needs have been met, the solution is not fruitless.

 Using a collaborative conflict management style, the mediator seeks to find a solution that entirely satisfies both parties.

-Often called the “win-win” strategy, if used effectively, this can be a powerful and practical conflict management style.
+Often called the “win-win” strategy, if used effectively, this can be a powerful and practical problem-solving style.

-People naturally gravitate toward different conflict management styles depending on their personality.
+People naturally gravitate toward different styles depending on their personalities.